Search

 Compared to Maestra

 Sendlane is more directly comparable to Klaviyo than to Maestra.
-Maestra is a larger solution encompassing more channels (like web personalization, loyalty, etc.) and comes with a premium price tag and dedicated manager.
+Maestra is a larger solution encompassing more channels (like web personalization, loyalty, etc.) and comes with a dedicated manager.
 Sendlane is more in the SMB-to-mid market bracket, focusing on email/SMS.
 If a brand considered Maestra, they are likely beyond the need for the level of support Sendlane provides and looking for an integrated platform that can do everything including on-site experiences.

 Sendlane doesn’t do on-site personalization or loyalty; it would need to integrate with external tools for that (like Yotpo or Smile for loyalty).
 Also, Sendlane, while supportive, doesn’t embed a team member with you the way Maestra’s CSM might strategize and consult continuously.